 Through LinkedIn, you may discover job leads via their job search engine, and in specialized groups, that may not be posted anywhere else.
 You can also save your job searches and receive daily or weekly emails with the results.

-If you are an incoming or current MCS, MSWE, or MDS student, please join your program’s UCI LinkedIn Group to start engaging and connecting with other students and alumni:
+If you are an incoming or current MCS, MSWE, or MDS student, please join your program’s UCI LinkedIn Group to start engaging and connecting with other students and alumni.
+If you are an MHCID student, please contact your Program Manager and/or Faculty Director to join the MHCID Slack Channel:

 Check out the below resources and tools to get started on creating a searchable LinkedIn profile: